andreas-yuji-fujiki/Material-GTK3-Purple-MOD-With-Borders/readme.md

 - ***Optional: Enable 'Tiling Windows' & Disable 'Show Window Titles' for a better experience.***

 ### Where Tested
 - Note that it was tested only on POP!_OS

 ### Bonus: Terminal
 - [OH MY ZSH](https://ohmyz.sh/): A popular framework for managing Zsh configurations, offering a variety of themes and plugins to enhance the terminal experience.
+- [ZINIT](https://github.com/zdharma-continuum/zinit): Zinit is a fast and flexible Zsh plugin manager that simplifies installing, updating, and managing Zsh plugins and themes.
 - [POWER LEVEL 10K](https://github.com/romkatv/powerlevel10k): A Zsh theme that provides a fast and highly customizable prompt with rich visual elements and informative status indicators.
 - [KITTY DRACULA THEME](https://draculatheme.com/kitty): A Dracula color scheme theme for the Kitty terminal emulator, providing a dark and visually appealing interface.
 - [GNOME TERMINAL DRACULA THEME](https://draculatheme.com/gnome-terminal): A Dracula color scheme theme for GNOME Terminal, offering a cohesive dark theme to enhance readability and reduce eye strain.

 ### Bonus: Icon Theme